enchant97/web-portal/docs/users/usage.md

 > This guide will not show any setup of plugins other than the "Core" plugin.

+> Please read the whole guide, to understand all base functionality

+## Terminology
+### The Public User
+Web Portal and the documentation reference a user with the username of "public".
+This is a virtual account, which only admins can access.
+It is used to provide a dashboard for when the dashboard is in public mode, and it will also be used when a user has not configured their own dashboard.

+### Core
+When "Core" is referenced it means the "Core" plugin, which is the plugin built-in to Web Portal.
+It can also be removed if needed.

 ## Logging In
-First you will need to login.
 To login click on the "Log In" button at the top navigation bar.
 Use the admin credentials you setup earlier.

 ## The Dashboard
-After logging in you will be met with the dashboard, which will fill up with your widgets.
-At the movement this should be blank.
+This is where widgets will be displayed.
+It is the homepage (or index page) of Web Portal.

+- During the install if you set the portal as private you will have to login to see it
+- After installing, this page will be blank
+- Unless a user has created their own dashboard, they will see the inherited "public" user's one.

 ## Accessing User Settings